saltnpixels/crucial.css/README.md

 4. Font-family CSS variable for easy changing of default body font.
 Change `--font-primary` to your chosen font.

 5. Sticky Footer.
 We use this [elegant solution](https://css-tricks.com/a-clever-sticky-footer-technique/) to make sure your footer is always at the bottom of the site, even when you have very little content on the page.
-This expects your footer to be directly in the body.
-If you need your footer inside a div and not directly in the body, you can view and implement these [other solutions](https://css-tricks.com/couple-takes-sticky-footer/).
+This expects your footer to be directly in the body, or directly inside a `.page-wrap` element.
+If you need a different setup with sticky footer, you can view and implement these [other solutions](https://css-tricks.com/couple-takes-sticky-footer/).

-6. Setting overflow-x so there is no horizontal scrolling.
-We've all been there...
-This can happen if an item is absolute and off to the side, even if its hidden.
-We fix it so that it works nicely even on iOS, where the page sometimes can lose its "springiness".

-7. Images are responsive.
+6. Images are responsive.
 All images will shrink to fit in their containers by default.

 ## Utilities

 Ok, so maybe a few utilities could be helpful.
 Only a few!
-Based on most websites out there, we created 8 utility classes that can be added in optionally by including the utilities file.
+Based on most websites out there, we created **9** utility classes that can be added in optionally by including the utilities file.
 These provide some basic and nifty layout classes to get you started, and to get any complexity out of the way.
 Sizing can be changed through the variables listed down below.

 #### `.container-fluid`